Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 4. Buy Cardano

 You can now exchange your funds for Cardano.
-On beginner-friendly exchanges, this is as simple as entering the ZAR or ADA amount you want to purchase and clicking "buy".
+On beginner-friendly exchanges, this is as simple as entering the USD or ADA amount you want to purchase and clicking "buy".
 If you like, you can then withdraw your Cardano to a personal wallet.

-Where to buy Cardano in South Africa
+Where to buy Cardano in the US

-If this is your first time buying cryptocurrency you'll need to look for a platform that accepts South African Rands, like Binance or Bybit.
+If this is your first time buying cryptocurrency look for a platform that accepts US dollars, like Gemini or Public.

 Don't worry too much about extra features or coins for now – you can always sign up with another exchange later.